-- The flavonoids in succulents provide protection from falling temperatures, which is why some succulents change color when the temperature reduces.
+- Change in Temperature and Season: The flavonoids in succulents protect from falling temperatures, which is why some succulents change color when the temperature reduces.

 Not all succulents change colors when they are stressed.
 Some of the popular ones that do are Sedums, Aloes, Kalanchoes, Crassulas, Euphorbias, Aeoniums, Sempervivums, and Echeverias